nanocell/lsync/README.md

 - Add support for nested repositories
 - Add support for detection of moved files, and perform server/client side moves
 - Add support for removing empty directories (locally and remotely)
+- Add 'lsync resolve' action
+- Add support for GoogleStore

 Known Issues:
 -----
+- Only Amazon S3 is supported at the moment
 - CTRL+C interruption of download just as file finished but before the file was written into local repo config will cause a file to have downloaded with lsync 'knowing' about it.
 Not entirely critical but may lead unexpected behaviour during local/remote file deletion attempts.